yaowenqiang/machine_learning_literacy/NOTES.md

 ------- | Supervised  | Unsupervised | Reinforcement  |
 Objective  | Predict future values or categories  | Organize data based on underlying structure  | Adapt based on the rewards and data from the surrounding environment |
 Learning Source | Output dataset | input data patterns | Environment state and rewards |

+## Learning Modes

++ Batch Learning
++ Online Learning

+## Machine Learning Pipeline

+### Problem Definition

+Five question ML can answer

++ Is this A or B ?
+Will this customer by or not ?
++ Is this wired
++ How much - or how many ?
+How many items well i see in upcoming quoter?
++ How is this organized ?
+What are the different customer categories do I have ?
++ What should i do next?

+### Data sourcing

++ Several data sources may exist
+  + RESTful Endpoints
+  + File integration
+  + SOAP Endpoints
+  + SQL Table
+  + Sensors with proprietary format

+### Data preparing

++ Several data preparation actions
+  + Dealing with missing data
+  + Dropping unnecessary attributes
+  + Detecting outliers
+  + Etc.

+### data Segregation

+Data is segregated to

++ Training set
++ Validation set

+### Model Training

+Machine Learning algorithms adjusts usually on-shelf recipe
+May need trying several algorithms

+### Model evaluation

+Examining model performance using validation data Different performance measures based on the algorithm type+

+### Model deployment

+Making model useful for business
+Deployed Machine Learning model can take several formats

+### model monitoring